alexgus/custom_readline/README.md

 # Custom readline
 ___
-This is a custom implementation of the readline function.
+This is a custom implementation of the GNU readline function.